-Missouri, Illinois, Kansas, and Oklahoma Father’s Rights Attorneys
+Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana Father’s Rights Attorneys

 Still, fathers can continue to face an uphill battle in certain cases.
 Out of the gates, some courts can still assume that fathers have histories of being the primary breadwinners and not the primary caretakers of their children.
 When this is the case, fathers need strong and experienced lawyers to best protect their rights.